abhiknowswhy/LLD/README.md

 ## design-patterns

 This is a project to demonstrate various design patterns through examples.
-These examples are currently based from the head first design patterns book.
+These examples are currently based on examples from the books "Head First Design Patterns" and "Design Patterns by Gang of Four".

-Folders vs patterns

-- Strategy pattern ->
-- Observer pattern ->
-- Decorator pattern ->
-- Factory pattern ->
-- Abstract Factory pattern ->
-- Singleton pattern ->
-- Command pattern ->
-- Adapter pattern ->
-- Facade pattern ->

 Reference: